pravinpoudel/three.js-boilerplate/README.md

 Use the UI on top-right side and observe the change in one object into another.
 This is demo of hierarchial objects created in three.js.

-I will write a sample code for hierarchial 3D object as a test code in few days and remove this !!

-If you want to check it you can always go to commit history !!!